batfish/batfish/docs/contributing/README.md

 To strike a balance between verbosity and utility, we prefer that new code be effectively null-annotated as follows:

-1. Don't annotate primitive values or return types (not applicable)
+1. Don't annotate primitive variables or return types (not applicable)
 1. Don't bother with redundant null-annotations, e.g.
     * No need to mark a function parameter `@Nonnull` if its containing class or package is already marked `@ParametersAreNonNullByDefault`
     * No need to mark parameters of `@Override` functions (instead mark the appropriate base class or interface function if possible)
 1. No need to annotate local variables unless you find it helpful
-1. New packages should be annotated `@ParamatersAreNonnullByDefault`
+1. New packages, and new classes in unannotated packages, should be annotated `@ParametersAreNonnullByDefault`
 1. Parameters of new functions should be annotated `@Nullable` if applicable; or `@Nonnull` if applicable and there is no inherited null annotation
 1. Return types of new functions should be annotated `@Nonnull` or `@Nullable`